 Just $25 can make a dramatic difference in the life of one of these orphans.
 It can mean the difference between life in the streets, or life with a caring foster family, educational opportunities, health care and the nutritional support that all children deserve.
 I hope you will consider making a difference in the lives of one of these children.

-Child interest: To become a policeman
+Child interest: To become a doctor when she grows up

 If you choose to use the Donate button below, please enter $25 per child you would like to sponsor and write the name(s) of the orphan(s) you would like to sponsor in the "Designate my donation" field.
 We will contact you upon receiving your donation to setup a recurring monthly auto-payment that will charge your credit card $25.00 on the 25th or each month there after.
 If you would prefer, you can send check payments to Global Resource Alliance, 963 Oso Rd, Ojai, CA 93023.